 There will be no badge for individuals.
 They say this is because advertisers go to them in search of agencies, not individuals.
 For individuals who want a badge, the response once again reveals how little Googlers understand about life down here on the surface: “Professionalize yourself.”
 Just create a business and then that business can get a badge.
 Go on.
 Leave this browser tab open so you can finish reading this after you’ve completed that recommendation.

-The program’s structure obviously favors large and established agencies and the Googlers behind it don’t care.
-They only respond that if you don’t like how it impacts your small agency, then make your agency big and your problem is solved.
+The program’s structure obviously favors large and established agencies and Googlers only respond that if you don’t like how it impacts your small agency, then make your agency big and your problem is solved.

 They added that another heavily-weighed input is the average quality score in your portfolio of accounts.
-Another answer to a question about Google’s strong-arming an agency whose client doesn’t want call extensions to use call extensions was: “You’ll never get penalized for doing that [not using call extensions].” (- Harry) But you would be penalized for using no extensions at all.
+Another answer to a question about Google’s strong-arming an agency whose client doesn’t want call extensions to use call extensions was: “You’ll never get penalized for doing that [not using call extensions].” (- Harry) But you would.

-They care about how well you do serve your existing clients in order to predict how well you will serve the prospective clients they are presenting you to via the Partner Search feature.
-Let’s rephrase that: They care about how strictly you do follow their recommendations in order to predict how strictly you will follow their recommendations.
+They care about how well you already serve your existing clients in order to predict how well you will serve the prospective clients they are presenting you to via the Partner Search feature.
+Let’s rephrase that: They care about how strictly you already follow their recommendations in order to predict how strictly you will follow their recommendations in the future.